OpenSourceEconomics/respy/doc/source/numerical_methods.rst

 Integration
 """""""""""

-Integrals are approximated by Monte Carlo integration and occur in two places.
+Integrals are approximated by Monte Carlo integration and occur in two different places.

-* The solution of the model requires the evaluation of the :math:`E\max`.
+* The solution of the model requires the evaluation of :math:`E\max`.
 This integral is approximated using the number of random draws specified in the *SOLUTION* section of the initialization file.
 The same random draws are used for each of these integrals.

-* The estimation of the model requires the simulation of the choice probabilities to construct the sample likelihood.
+* The estimation of the model requires the simulation of the choice probabilities to evaluate the sample likelihood.
 This integral is approximated using the number of random draws specified in the *ESTIMATION* section of the initialization file.
-The same random draws are used for each of these integrals. same random draws are used for each of these integrals.
+The same random draws are used for each of these integrals.

 Optimization
 """"""""""""

 The estimation of the model involves the minimization of the simulated negative log-likelihood of the sample.
 The available optimizers depend on the version of the program.
 If you use the Python implementation, then the Powell (Powell, 1964) and BFGS (Norcedal, 2006) algorithms are available through their ``scipy`` implementations.
 For the Fortran  implementation, we provide the BFGS and NEWUOA (Powell, 2004) algorithms.
 The algorithm can be selected in the *ESTIMATION* section of the initialization file.

-Preconditioning
-"""""""""""""""
+* **Preconditioning**

-Some optimization algorithms require a similar scale of the variables as judged by their impact on the criterion function.
-We implemented a simple diagonal scale-based preconditioner based on the gradient.
+    We implemented a diagonal scale-based preconditioner based on the gradient.
 To stabilize the routine, the user needs to specify a minimum value for the derivative approximation.
 The details are governed by the *SCALING* section of the initialization file.

 Function Approximation
 """"""""""""""""""""""